oldwatchlover/Rendering-Plant/Documentation/USERGUIDE.md

 - add a few lines of code in `main.c` or if you create your own `main()` function, follow these steps:

-    - set up yacc/lexx (bison/flex) properly, see `main.c` (certain variables are expected; the input should be piped through the C preprocessor, etc.).

     - call `RPInit()` before doing anything else.

     - call `RPInitInputVertices()`, `RPInitInputPolygons()` and `RPInitScene()` before parsing the input file.

+    - call `RPParseInputFile()`
-    - after parsing the input file, call your main scene render entry point.

-    - in your main scene render function, you should:
+    - call your main scene render entry point.
+In your main scene render function, you should:

         - clear the screen and zbuffer if desired.
         - set any desired state.